tryhackmeltd/docs.tryhackme.com/docs/koth/king-of-the-hill.md

 ![lobby-system](https://i.imgur.com/q0TUfND.png)

 #### Creating Your Lobby
-When creating a lobby, you will be given the option to specify whether or not the lobby will be private or public, as well as how soon the lobby will start (i.e. In an hour from now to allow time for public lobbies to become full) or for example 15 minutes if you are creating a private lobby where you have already arranged with the members.
+When creating a lobby, you will be given the option to specify whether or not the lobby will be private or public, as well as how soon the lobby will start (i.e. in an hour from now to allow time for public lobbies to become full) or for example 15 minutes, if you are creating a private lobby which you have already arranged with the members.

 ![create-lobby-private](https://i.imgur.com/3wBo1Pm.png)